History of technology: Measuring technological progress

 In economics, productivity is a measure of technological progress.
-Productivity increases when fewer inputs (classically labor and capital but some measures include energy and materials) are used in the production of a unit of output.
-Another indicator of technological progress is the development of new products and services, which is necessary to offset unemployment that would otherwise result as labor inputs are reduced.
-In developed countries productivity growth has been slowing since the late 1970s; however, productivity growth was higher in some economic sectors, such as manufacturing.
+Productivity increases when fewer inputs (classically, labor and capital, though some measures include energy and materials) are used to produce a unit of output.
+Another indicator of technological progress is the development of new products and services, which is necessary to offset unemployment that would otherwise result from reduced labor inputs.
+In developed countries, productivity growth has been slowing since the late 1970s; however, it has been higher in some sectors, such as manufacturing.
 For example, employment in manufacturing in the United States declined from over 30% in the 1940s to just over 10% 70 years later.
 Similar changes occurred in other developed countries.
 This stage is referred to as post-industrial.

 In the late 1970s sociologists and anthropologists like Alvin Toffler (author of Future Shock), Daniel Bell and John Naisbitt have approached the theories of post-industrial societies, arguing that the current era of industrial society is coming to an end, and services and information are becoming more important than industry and goods.
-Some extreme visions of the post-industrial society, especially in fiction, are strikingly similar to the visions of near and post-singularity societies.
+Some extreme visions of post-industrial society, especially in fiction, are strikingly similar to visions of near- and post-singularity societies.